AndreaJens/rakugaki-rumble/README.md

 * j.2A: The Mechon's Elbow (universal air spike)
 * AAA: Terrordriller (can be mashed on on hit)
 * j.B: Air Boost (only on forward jump, costs meter, can't be performed without meter)
-* B (only during any install): Fast Boost (doesn't cost any meter, cancels any ground attack on hit, can be performed on any jump or on the ground)
+* B (only during any install): Fast Boost (doesn't cost any meter, cancels any ground attack on hit, can be performed during any jump or on the ground)
 * A (during Air Boost or Fast Boost): Drill Smash (cancels into Terrordriller on hit, no meter gain on hit)

 ### Whitechapel Esmeralda
+* [her back jump has startup invulnerability]
 * A: Gibbous Moon (cancels into all Command Normals and Specials, jump cancel on hit)
 * 2A: Entropy Burst (cancels into all Specials, jump cancel on hit, auto-corrects side, can be back-dash canceled on startup)
     * 2A : Entropy Encore (jump cancel on hit, cancels into all Specials and into itself)
 * j.A: Gibbous Moon (halts air momentum, cancels into Air Entropy Burst)
-* j.2A: Ascension Step (universal air spike, cancels into Entropy Encore)
+* j.2A: Ascension Step (universal air spike, cancels into Entropy Encore, has startup invul)
 * j.412A: Entropy Burst (jump cancel on hit, cancels into all Specials and Entropy Encore)
 * 236A: Blame the Night (if Whitechapel has enough meter, this move will throw a projectile.
 Two projectiles during install, air ok.
 The palm hitbox can be jump canceled on hit)
 * 236[A]: Blame the Night Minus (forces non-projectile version, air ok, can be jump canceled on hit)